johanix/draft-berra-dnsop-announce-scanner/draft-berra-dnsop-announce-scanner-02.md

 # DSYNC Record for Scanner Signaling

-The DSYNC resource record, as defined in
-{{?I-D.draft-ietf-dnsop-generalized-notify}}, facilitates the
-discovery of endpoints for generalized NOTIFY messages.
+The DSYNC resource record, as defined in {{!RFC9859}}, facilitates the discovery of endpoints for generalized NOTIFY messages.
 This document proposes a new {scheme} for the DSYNC record that can be used to signal scanner presence (or absence) and periodicity.
 This new scheme (with a value=TBD) is represented by the mnemonic "SCANNER".

-The DSYNC record has the following format, as defined in
+The DSYNC record has the following format, as defined in {{!RFC9859}}:
-{{?I-D.draft-ietf-dnsop-generalized-notify}}:

 {owner} IN DSYNC {RRtype} {Scheme} {Port} {Target}